See Part 1 here.

 Note that building indices essentially means issuing KILL and SET commands to populate them.
 You may consider disabling journaling during this process to avoid filling up disk space.

-You can find more detailed instructions on building indices, particularly on live systems, in our documentation linked below:
+You can find more detailed instructions on building new and existing indices, particularly on live systems, in our documentation linked below:

 Now we can get to actually using our indices!
 Some points to consider are how efficiently a query will run, how often any given index is used, and what steps to take if your indices enter an inconsistent state.